 Students with special needs

 Special arrangements and facilities may well be required by disabled students when taking examinations.
 These might include extra reading time or a separate quiet room and are intended to minimise the effects of disability, which are often exacerbated by examination conditions.
 The Disability Support service organises all the requisite examination concessions for students with disabilities who have made themselves known to them and requested such concessions (for which the deadline is the end of the Epiphany Term).
 It also makes recommendations to departments for students with disabilities who have regular support from the Service.
-The Departmental Disability Representative in the Department of Physics is Dr Matt Jones and he is available and willing to talk with students about their needs in the Department.
+The Departmental Disability Representative in the Department of Physics is Dr Vincent Eke and he is available and willing to talk with students about their needs in the Department.

 Our Department has many students with dyslexia, dyspraxia, hearing and other difficulties.
 The department is wheelchair accessible and has two lifts providing access to all laboratories.